Mānuka honey: Characteristics and composition

+Identification and standardisation

-Mānuka honey for export from New Zealand must be independently tested.
-The country's Ministry for Primary Industries has developed a government standard called the Mānuka Honey Science Definition test to identify that all mānuka honey is pure when it leaves the country.
-The test comprises five attributes, four of which are chemical, and one of which is DNA of Leptospermum scoparium.
-The honey must pass all five tests to be labeled as pure New Zealand mānuka.
+Mānuka honey for export from New Zealand must be independently tested to verify that it is derived from the tree.
+The Ministry for Primary Industries has developed a government standard called the Mānuka Honey Science Definition test to ensure that all mānuka honey is pure when it leaves the country.
+The test has five attributes, four of which are chemical, and one of which is the DNA of Leptospermum scoparium.
+The honey must pass all five tests to be labeled as pure New Zealand mānuka honey.
 This testing came into effect on 5 January 2018.
-Independent quality and rating organisation, the UMF Honey Association then certifies four quality factors for honey harvested, packed and sealed in New Zealand.
+Independent quality and rating organisation, the UMF Honey Association then certifies four quality factors for honey harvested, packed, and sealed in New Zealand.

-The UMF Honey Association was originally known as the Active Manuka Honey Association (AMHA), and was formed in 2002.
+The UMF Honey Association was originally known as the Active Mānuka Honey Association (AMHA), and was formed in 2002.
 In 2011, the AMHA became The Unique Manuka Factor Honey Association (UMFHA).

-The Australian Manuka Honey Association (AMHA) was established in 2017 following the discontinuation of the New Zealand Manuka Honey industry's change of the use of the acronym AMHA.
-They established a set of standards for authentic Australian Manuka honey.
-Honey that carries the AMHA's Mark of Authenticity must be pure, natural Manuka honey, produced entirely in Australia, and be tested by an independent, approved laboratory to ensure it meets minimum standards of naturally occurring methylglyoxal, dihydroxyacetone, and leptosperin.
+The Australian Mānuka Honey Association (AMHA) was established in 2017 following the discontinuation of the New Zealand Mānuka Honey industry's use of the acronym AMHA.
+They established a set of standards for authentic Australian mānuka honey to be pure natural mānuka honey, produced entirely in Australia, and be tested by an independent, approved laboratory to ensure it meets minimum standards of naturally occurring methylglyoxal (MGO), dihydroxyacetone (DHA), and leptosperin; authenticity carries the AMHA's Mark of Authenticity.
+The Australian standard of authencitiy requires that mānuka honey has at least 85 mg per kg of MGO and 170 mg per kg of DHA.
+According to the AMHA, "MGO is responsible for much of the special activity of mānuka honey", deriving from the honey chemical DHA, which occurs naturally in the flower nectar of mānuka trees.

-Uses

-Food

-Mānuka honey has a strong flavour, characterised as "earthy, oily, herbaceous", and "florid, rich and complex".
-It is described by the New Zealand honey industry as having a "damp earth, heather, aromatic" aroma and a "mineral, slightly bitter" flavour.

-Research

-Methylglyoxal, a component of mānuka honey, is under study for its potential activity against E. coli and S. aureus.
-Mānuka honey does not reduce the risk of infection following treatment for ingrown toenails.